SRGBmods/QMK-Binaries/README.md

 ---

 ### QMK+Default-Firmware: ###
-* **[0.19.12](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.19.12)** is the new [QMK Mainline github](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded.
+* **[0.19.12](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.19.12)** is the new [QMK Mainline github](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded (This is default without VIA support).

 ---